-Note that the Quantity field will be automatically set to the total number of rows in the dataset and cannot be changed.
+Note that the Quantity field will be automatically set to the total number of rows in the dataset.
 The Width field defines how long each generated value will be.
 The Data Type chooses between alpha and numeric data.
 A preview of the data is available in the list at the right after pressing the Generate Values button.
 After generating values, pressing the OK button will save the values into the dataset.